In the many and varied classes I have taught over the years, my objectives have always been the same –

 I have achieved these goals by providing clear and comprehensive examples for students to work through, so they gain a full understanding of the structure of pattern, fabric and design.

 My Openwork & Lace class is a typical example.
 I provided worksheets with charted patterns of each knitted sample, starting from basic openwork, and then through a logical sequence of variations to complex lace.
+You can scroll down and see some lace examples from this class.

 The world around me provides infinite inspiration for openwork patterns.
 Here are just three examples from close to home –